St. Mary of the Angels (Chicago): Beginnings and the building of the parish plant

 St. Mary of the Angels parish was organized in 1899 by Rev. Vincent Barzynski, CR, pastor of St. Stanislaus Kostka, Chicago's oldest Polish parish.

 The parish was founded to serve the large number of Poles who had settled in Bucktown, which was a part of Chicago's Polish Downtown.
 The archdiocese purchased two city blocks totaling 96 lots at the corner of Hermitage and Cortland (formerly Clybourn Place) for $60,000.
 One block was subdivided for residences while the other became the site of the parish.
-The first pastor, Rev. Francis Gordon CR laid the cornerstone of the first building at 1810 North Hermitage Avenue, now used as the school, on July 2, 1899.
-The three story brick building was designed in the Renaissance style by Henry J. Schlacks and completed at the cost of $65,000.
+The first pastor, Rev. Francis Gordon CR, laid the cornerstone of the first building at 1810 North Hermitage Avenue, now used as the school, on July 2, 1899.
+The three-story brick building was designed in the Renaissance style by Henry J. Schlacks and completed at the cost of $65,000.
 The basement housed meeting rooms, a gymnasium, and an auditorium.
-The main floor contained twelve classrooms and convent quarters while the second floor held the sanctuary with living quarters for the priests in the attic.
-The Archbishop led the dedication ceremony and Mayor Carter Harrison Jr. was among the crowd of 20,000 witnesses.
+The main floor contained twelve classrooms and convent quarters, while the second floor held the sanctuary with living quarters for the priests in the attic.
+The archbishop led the dedication ceremony, and Mayor Carter Harrison IV was among the crowd of 20,000 witnesses.

 On February 15, 1900, four Sisters of the Congregation of the Resurrection opened St. Mary of the Angels School with an enrollment of 425 students.
 In 1905, the new building at 1849 North Hermitage became the home of the novitiate for the sisters order.
 In 1909, Fr.
 Gordon began planning a new church building at the corner of Hermitage and Cortland.
 Although work commenced on September 28, 1911, the cornerstone of the church was not laid until August 2, 1914.
 Due to the numerous delays caused by strikes, World War I, and the critical shortage of building materials, construction continued over a period of eight years and eight months.
 In the meantime, the present rectory at 1825 North Wood Street was completed in July 1912.
 Finally, Archbishop George Mundelein dedicated the new St. Mary of the Angels sanctuary May 30, 1920.